 - Public relations is based on earned media, mentions that cannot be bought and paid for.
 Instead, they are garnered by your business’ reputation and the connections your public relations person or staff can make work for you.

-- Your public relations practitioner cannot force a reporter or publication to produce a story about you.
+- Similarly, your public relations practitioner cannot force a reporter or publication to produce a story about you.
 We can submit press releases telling your story or news, and we can pitch your story/news to reporters and editors with whom we have a relationship.
-Whether it’s accepted, though, is not up to us.<
+The acceptance of the story by the media, though, is not up to us.

 Put the southeast’s premier public relations team to work for you.
-We love being storytellers, and we pride ourselves on our ability to work with our clients’ budgets to create results through a variety of public relations efforts.
+We love being storytellers.
+And above all we pride ourselves on our ability to work with our clients’ budgets to create results through a variety of public relations efforts.
 Contact Asterisk Creative today.

 As we’ve mentioned before, at Asterisk Creative, we’re storytellers.
 Our public relations team works not just to tell your history, but the story of what you’re doing now and where your company is going.
 A huge part of that is your USP, or unique selling point.